House Speaker Mike Johnson's plan to avert government shutdown faces hurdles

 Last week, House Minority Leader Hakeem Jeffries of New York called the "laddered" approach a "nonstarter."
 But the bill's exclusion of spending cuts and amendments could make it more appealing to Democrats.
 Jeffries has said such a bill "is the only way forward."

+"I'm not going to make a judgment on what I'd veto and what I'd sign, let's wait and see what they come up with," Mr. Biden told reporters.

+Senate Democrats have mostly held back from criticizing it.
+Senate Majority Leader Chuck Schumer on Monday called the bill "far from perfect," but said the "most important thing" is that it excludes steep cuts and defense spending is included in the February extension.

-The Senate will hold a procedural vote Monday night on a legislative vehicle for its short-term funding extension.
+The Senate was set to hold a procedural vote Monday night on a legislative vehicle for its short-term funding extension, but delayed the vote.

 for more features.